argaar/comfortable-environment-card/README.md

 Pull request, issues or translations are very welcomed.
 If you can contribute writing code feel free to submit your PR, if you find a bug or have an idea about an enhanchment that everyone could benefit of please write it in the issues
-If you can help translating some text, head to [Locize](https://locize.com/)
+If you can help translating some text, head to invitation link on [Locize](https://www.locize.app/register?invitation=gqBA02mq7U4wJOdIsM4eRzaJ25S5Va1uq11ti6tIDCHlAddKFxm4ewyfPIoXA2Sm)

 [screenshot]: https://raw.githubusercontent.com/argaar/comfortable-environment-card/main/screenshot.png
 [commits-shield]: https://img.shields.io/github/commit-activity/y/argaar/comfortable-environment-card.svg?style=for-the-badge